Cy Young: Early life

-Professional baseball career
+Professional career

 Minor leagues

-Young began his professional career in 1889 with the Canton, Ohio, team of the Tri-State League, a professional minor league.
+Young began his professional career in 1890 with the Canton, Ohio-based Canton Nadjys, team of the Tri-State League, a professional minor league.
 During his tryout, Young impressed the scouts, recalling years later, "I almost tore the boards off the grandstand with my fast ball."
 Cy Young's nickname came from the fences that he had destroyed using his fastball.
 The fences looked like a cyclone had hit them.
 Reporters later shortened the name to "Cy", which became the nickname Young used for the rest of his life.
 During his one year with Canton, he was 15-15.

 Franchises in the National League, the major professional baseball league at the time, wanted the best players available to them.
-Therefore, in 1890, Young signed with the Cleveland Spiders, a team which had moved from the American Association to the National League the previous year.
+Therefore, in 1890, Young signed with the Cleveland Spiders, a team that had moved from the American Association to the National League the previous year.